 Ichimoku Charts: An Introduction to Ichimoku Kinko Clouds

-Nicole Elliott’s 25 years’ experience of financial markets – both as analyst and trader – and ability to inject flashes of dry humour into her writing make the study of Ichimoku a pleasant as well as useful experience.*
+Nicole Elliott’s 25 years’ experience of financial markets – both as an analyst and trader – and ability to inject flashes of dry humor into her writing make the study of Ichimoku a pleasant as well as useful experience.*

 Sources: Amazon.com & STA-UK.org

 Breakthroughs in Technical Analysis

 The recommended section in this book is the GANN theory section developed by W.D.
 Gann.